Short Bio

 As a conductor, violinist, violist and organist, Samuel often performs new music by fellow composers.
 Samuel recently served as interim music director and organist at the Congregational Church of Salisbury, CT.
 He has also served as Associate Conductor of the Riverside Chamber Symphony.
 In Eugene, OR, he co-founded and directed the Composers of Oregon Chamber Orchestra (COCO), an elite ensemble of UO students and alumni dedicated to performing large ensemble works by UO composers.
 Samuel also served as assistant director of UO’s Taihei ensemble for the performance of intercultural music.
 His work in music theory has focused heavily on pedagogy and compositional perspective of Classical form, as well as Classical phrase structure and form in Wagner’s music.
 Samuel began to compose by writing Broadway-style songs, in collaboration with his father, the playwright Lee Kalcheim.
 From that art form, he developed an intense love of melody which he brings to his classical compositions.

 Samuel completed his PhD at the University of Oregon, studying with composer Rob Kyr, while also completing a supporting area in Music Theory.
 He previously attended the University of Miami (MM) and the University of Chicago (BA), where he studied with Easley Blackwood, Marta Ptaszynska and Augusta Read Thomas.
-Samuel also writes poetry and is an avid student of languages, speaking Italian, German and reading Ancient Greek.
+Samuel also is an avid student of languages, speaking Italian, German and Spanish and reading Ancient Greek.

 Artist’s Statement